hpytrader/Tele-to-mt4-for-hpy/README.md

-# MT4/MT5 Trade Copier by Vittr Fin-Tech 💻💸
+# MT4/MT5 Trade Copier Updated by Vittr Fin-Tech 💻💸

 This Telegram bot allows users to enter trades directly from Telegram and get a detailed look at the risk-to-reward ratio with profit, loss, and calculated lot size.
 You can change specific settings such as allowed symbols, risk factor, and more from your personalized Python script and environment variables.